 **Please note that all the sessions occur on Mondays with the exception of June 8th which is a Friday.

 If those dates and times do not work for you, we will be posting the recordings following the calls, so you are able to listen at any time.
 Christine will be offering further insight into the themes and responding to any questions you might have.

 Our facilitators and guides Stacy Wills and Cheryl Macpherson will be checking in regularly to also respond and support you in your process.

 - A private discussion forum hosted on Ruzuku.com with other monks and artists for vibrant and intimate conversation, support from trained facilitators and other participants in the class, and sharing of images and the creative process

-- Six (6) weekly posts for 12 weeks with brief reflections on the theme with questions to ponder, audio guidance for meditations and creative invitations, and a place to share your process.
+- Posts each day (except for Sabbath) for 12 weeks with brief reflections on the theme with questions to ponder, audio guidance for meditations and creative invitations, and a place to share your process.

 - Eight (8) mp3 podcasts with guided meditation recordings

 - Six live video seminars with Christine where she will share further thoughts on the themes you are exploring and respond to questions you may have.
 (Recorded in audio and video formats for later listening).